ShellCode33/ArchLinux-Hardened/README.md

 anyone who manages to get its UEFI firmware signed will be able to bypass your secure boot.
 I don't want that.
 And I don't trust Microsoft.
 So I decided to enroll my own keys instead.

 ⚠  Replacing Microsoft's keys will probably break your Windows boot if you have one, this ArchLinux setup has not been tested with a Windows dual boot, use at your own risk.
-In any case, [backing up those keys](https://wiki.archlinux.org/title/Unified_Extensible_Firmware_Interface/Secure_Boot#Backing_up_current_variables) won't hurt.
+In any case, [backing up those keys](https://wiki.archlinux.org/title/Unified_Extensible_Firmware_Interface/Secure_Boot#Backing_up_current_variables) won't hurt (note that some BIOS allow you to reset keys to their factory default, meaning Microsoft's keys).

-- Set an admin password to restrict the access to your BIOS settings
+- Set an admin password to restrict the access to your BIOS settings (add it to your password manager)
-- Disable temporarily the secure boot in your BIOS settings
-- Remove all the cryptographic keys from it and enter the "setup mode" (some BIOS won't let you enter the setup mode if the SB is not enabled, it's fine it will implicitly disable it)
+- Remove all the cryptographic keys from your BIOS and enter the "setup mode" (some BIOS won't let you enter the setup mode if the SB is enabled)
 - Download and boot into the [ArchLinux ISO](https://archlinux.org/download/).

 Let's go!